Our society is obsessed with our visual aesthetic.

 Stop believing the lie that culture tells you – that when you reach your “perfect” self, you’ll be happy.
 That lie will always lead to chase what is right in front you.
 You miss the chance to be grateful in the moment that is now.
 You have accomplished so much, and you haven’t let yourself be proud of where you are now.

 Let yourself have this moment now.
-Before you pick up the pieces of your life, so you can take the perfect Instagram picture.
+Before you pick up the pieces of your life, so you can take the perfect Instagram picture for the sake of curation.
 Just be.

-What parts of your life do you tend to make Instagram perfect?
+What parts of your life do you tend to make Instagram perfect, living in a curation culture?
 What lies are you believing about yourself?